 By Zack Fishman

-Richard Alley caught a cold while flying to southwest Wisconsin for the 14th annual Comer Climate Conference land, hosted Oct.
-1 by the family of late billionaire and Land’s End founder Gary Comer.
+Richard Alley caught a cold while flying to southwest Wisconsin for the annual Comer Climate Conference land, hosted each fall by the Comer Family Foundation.
 But the illness didn’t stop the seasoned scientist from celebrating each research presentation with emphatic words of encouragement, and he used his closing speech to remind his peers of their crucial role in combating climate change.

 As a professor of geosciences at Pennsylvania State University, Alley has spent over three decades studying glaciers around the globe.
 When not in the lab, he has testified in Congress three times and hosted the PBS documentary series “Earth: The Operators’ Manual,” in which he explained the science of climate change and introduced technological solutions to the problem.

-Alley joined journalists reporting for the Medill News Service in the Comer personal library, surrounded by books about sailing and the Arctic, to answer questions about climate change.
+Alley joined journalists reporting for the Medill News Service in the library of late billionaire, Lands’ End founder and yachtsman Gary Comer.
+Surrounded by books on sailing and the Arctic, Alley answered questions about climate change.
 This interview has been edited for clarity and brevity.